emilsw/ew/index.md

  - Get more visitors (SEO, PPC, social media, content marketing, ads and etc.);
  - Get more money from your existing visitors and customers (optimization).

 Sure, you need visitors foremost, but money spent on acquiring more of them disappears as soon as they leave without buying anything.
-And paid advertising is only getting more expensive and SEO is only getting harder....
+Paid advertising is only getting more expensive and SEO is only getting harder....

 &nbsp;